zeeshan323gb/test-repo/README.md

 # test-repo
-simple test for learning github this is test for development this change is only for development this is change is necessary for development
+simple test for learning github\n
+Here i have Made some Changes in Index.html file . please see these changes.

 [Demo](http://zeeshan323gb.github.io/test-repo)